 In 2013-2015 HMC students developed a family of compositionally-complex brass and bronze alloys at UNSW - this was one of our first projects in the field.
 Students and collaborators

 This work led to further work at UNSW and spawned several projects, including our effort to and commercialize lead-free brass alloys that are based on the earlier work with Cu-Ni-Mn-(Al and.or Zn).
 Australian collaborators and Prof Bassman founded Advanced Alloy Holdings to connect with worldwide metal alloy producers to form collaborations for development toward commercialization of brass alloys and others that we have been developing.
 We intend for our work to go beyond academic results and become real world alloys!

-Although we haven't had a full group travel to Australia to work on this project yet, students have begun thermodynamic modeling and computational work that already won a Best Poster prize in this MRS conference symposium in May 2022.
+Although we weren't able to have a full group travel to Australia to work on this project in 2022, students began thermodynamic modeling and computational work that already won a Best Poster prize in this MRS conference symposium in May 2022.

 In 2023 two HMC students and two UC Merced students traveled to UNSW.
 The experimental students developed a new alloy that our industry partners find very promising!
 The computational students have made good progress on methods to predict ductility as a function of composition.

 Laspa Fellows for early brass work: Cody Crosby '15 (engineering), Aarthi Sridhar '15 (engineering), Mo Zhao '16 (engineering), Shifrah Aron-Dine '16 (physics), and so far for the new lead-free brass project: Kaitlyn Paulsen '22 (engineering), Anna Soper '22 (physics/math), Emma Zhang '24 (physics/math), Carmen Horenstein '24 (engineering), Carleton Imbens '25, Lucien Tsai '24 (physics).
 Many more to come!